General tips about performing a restore

 - The target instance is unavailable for connections during the restore operation; existing connections are lost.

-- If you are restoring to an instance that is in a high availability configuration (it has a failover replica) or to an instance with read replicas, you must delete all replicas and recreate them after the restore operation completes.
+- If you are restoring to an instance with read replicas, you must delete all replicas and recreate them after the restore operation completes.

 Tips and requirements for restoring to a different instance

 When you are restoring a backup to a different instance, keep in mind the following restrictions and best practices:

 - You cannot restore an instance using a backup taken from an instance with a different generation (First Generation or Second Generation).

 The target instance should have the same database version and edition as the instance from which the backup was taken.

 If you want to upgrade the database version for your instance, follow the steps in Upgrading the Database for an Instance.